Canadian farmers follow miners, stream crops for cash

 A risk for farmers is that they typically put up land as security.

-Farmers should give careful thought before doing that, said Glen Snyder, Saskatchewan agri-business manager for Bank of Montreal (BMO.TO), who said Input has not dented its farm business.
+Farmers should give careful thought before doing that, said Glen Snyder, Saskatchewan agri-business manager for Bank of Montreal, who said Input has not dented its farm business.
+(Editing by Jeffrey Hodgson and Cynthia Osterman)